-Adapted from Dr. Judith Orloff’s New York Times Bestseller, “Emotional Freedom: Liberate Yourself From Negative Emotions and Transform Your Life” (Three Rivers Press, 2011)
+Adapted from Dr. Judith Orloff’s New York Times Bestseller, “The Power of Surrender: Let Go and Energize Your Relationships, Success, and Well-Being” (Three Rivers Press, 2011)

 Empaths are highly sensitive, finely tuned instruments when it comes to emotions.
 They feel everything, sometimes to an extreme, and are less apt to intellectualize feelings.
 Intuition is the filter through which they experience the world.
 Empaths are naturally giving, spiritually attuned, and good listeners.
 If you want heart, empaths have got it.
 Through thick and thin, they’re there for you, world-class nurturers.